PaprikaSeidler/DataScraper/README.md

-# 🧠 Data Scraper – Full Stack Quote Scraper Project
+# 🧠 Data Scraper

 This started as a small Python project to learn about web scraping.
-It has since grown into a full-stack application with a .NET 8 API and a Vue-based frontend.
+It has since grown into a full-stack application with a .NET 8 API and a Vue-based frontend for practice.
 The app scrapes quotes from [quotes.toscrape.com](http://quotes.toscrape.com), stores them in a JSON file, and displays them with filtering and pagination.

 ---